CleverCloud/documentation/content/doc/addons/elastic/_index.md

 '
 ```

-This is important here to set a `number_of_replicas` to zero to avoid triggering cluster issues.
-Priority must be above 1 as `cc_singlenode_template` template has a default one of 1.
+It's important here to set `number_of_replicas` to zero to avoid triggering cluster problems.
+The priority must be greater than 1, as the `cc_singlenode_template` template has a default priority of 1.